GHC-av/Getting-and-Cleaning-Data-Project/CodeBook.md

 Its activity label.
 An identifier of the subject who carried out the experiment.

+#Project sections

-#Section 1: Merges the training and the test sets to create one data set.
+##Section 1: Merges the training and the test sets to create one data set.
-xtest, xtrain contain the Training and the Test set ytest, ytrain containg the Training and the Test labels s_test, s_train contain the Training and the Test subjects data_feat concatenates by rows xtrain xtest data_act concatenates by rows ytrain ytest data_sub concatenates by rows s_train s_test feat_names contains the names of the features (column names for the data_feat dataset) sub_act merge data_act and data_sub df merge sub_act and data_feat.
+*xtest, xtrain contain the Training and the Test set *ytest, ytrain containg the Training and the Test labels *s_test, s_train contain the Training and the Test subjects *data_feat concatenates by rows xtrain xtest
+*data_act concatenates by rows ytrain ytest
+*data_sub concatenates by rows s_train s_test
+*feat_names contains the names of the features (column names for the data_feat dataset) *sub_act merge data_act and data_sub
+*df merge sub_act and data_feat.
 It's the dataframe used for the further analysis

-#Section 2:Extracts only the measurements on the mean and standard deviation for each measurement.
+##Section 2:Extracts only the measurements on the mean and standard deviation for each measurement.
-ms_sub is a vector containing the index of the feature names about the measurment on mean and std. sub_featnames subset feat_names according to ms_sub sel_var is the set of variable used to subset df dataframe df_sub is a subset of the dataframe df based on variables in sel_var
+ms_sub is a vector containing the index of the feature names about the measurment on mean and std.
+*sub_featnames subset feat_names according to ms_sub
+*sel_var is the set of variable used to subset df dataframe *df_sub is a subset of the dataframe df based on variables in sel_var

-#Section 3: Uses descriptive activity names to name the activities in the data set
+##Section 3: Uses descriptive activity names to name the activities in the data set
-act_names contains the descriptive activity names. it is a data frame used to factorize the column "activity" of the df_sub data frame
+*act_names contains the descriptive activity names. it is a data frame used to factorize the column "activity" of the df_sub data frame

-#Section 4: Appropriately labels the data set with descriptive variable names.
+##Section 4: Appropriately labels the data set with descriptive variable names.
-Use gsub function for pattern replacement to clean up the data labels.
+*Use gsub function for pattern replacement to clean up the data labels.

-#Section 5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+##Section 5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-Package dplyr has been used to aggregate data in df_sub according to activity and subject df_sub2 data set with the average of each veriable for each activity and subject tidydata.txt is the output of the previous analysis
+*Package dplyr has been used to aggregate data in df_sub according to activity and subject *df_sub2 data set with the average of each veriable for each activity and subject *tidydata.txt is the output of the previous analysis